 Thus the firm of Crigler & Crigler was born, destined to be one of the Nation’s leading distillers.
 Robert was president, Llewellyn the vice president.
 The company was well located.
 Kentucky was the premier whiskey-making state.
 Cincinnati, across the Ohio river, was a commercial center for the entire Midwest with good access to Eastern markets.
 The pair lost no time in building their whiskey empire.
 The record suggests that by the time of the partnership, Llewellyn Crigler already was at least a partial owner of the Buffalo Springs Distillery, located in the colorfully named Stamping Grounds, a town in Scott County, Ky.
 This community was sited where huge buffalo herds once had congregated, probably to drink from a large natural spring, and had trampled down the surrounding vegetation.

 According to Kentucky histories, the Stamping Grounds distillery first had been erected as a woolen mill in 1864.
 It had been turned to whiskey-making several years later by a man named Robert Samuels who was not a fulltime distiller and produced only 15 barrels a day.
 He sold out to a group of investors, among them Llewellyn Crigler.
 They expanded the facilities and increased production.
 Eventually the Criglers bought full ownership and began to advertise Buffalo Springs Whiskey prominently.
-Shown here are pre-Prohibition bottles, a shot glass, and metal paperweight the partners issued with the Buffalo Springs logo.
+Shown here a pre-Prohibition bottle, shot glass, and metal paperweight the partners issued with the Buffalo Springs logo.
 In 1898, Crigler & Crigler also acquired the Woodland Whiskey brand name and distillery operation.
 That Lexington area distillery was located on land leased from Robert Crigler.

 In 1872 Headley & Peck Co. had built a distillery, a brick warehouse, and three metal-clad warehouses with a total value of $30,000.
 It could produce up to 4,000 barrels of whiskey annually.
 In 1894, however, a scandal involving fraudulent warehouse receipts tainted the Headley & Peck operation and helped to throw it into bankruptcy.
 The Criglers were there to pick up the pieces and almost immediately established Woodland Straight Kentucky Whiskey as their flagship brand.
 The firm engaged upon a national advertising campaign that capitalized on the fact that Woodland Whiskey in 1899 had been selected by the U.S. Government for use at the National Hospital for the Insane (now St. Elizabeth’s) in Washington D.C.